Flushed cheeks without fever in babies often signal mild irritation, teething, or environmental factors rather than serious illness.

 1. Teething

-Teething is one of the most frequent reasons for flushed cheeks in infants without a fever.
-As new teeth push through gums, inflammation and increased blood flow can cause redness in the cheeks.
+Teething is one of the common reasons for flushed cheeks in infants without a true fever.
+As new teeth push through gums, gum tenderness, drooling, and local irritation can make the cheeks look red.
 Babies may also exhibit drooling, irritability, and a desire to chew on objects.
+The NHS list of baby teething symptoms includes a flushed cheek, sore gums, extra dribbling, and chewing more than usual.

 This flush is usually localized to the cheeks and may come and go with teething episodes.
-It’s not accompanied by high fever or other signs of systemic illness.
+Teething may make a baby seem warm or uncomfortable, but a high or persistent fever should not be dismissed as “just teething.”

 2. Skin Irritation and Dryness